bvanburensky/SFDCPowerScripts-Code-Data-Sync/README.md

-# SFDCPowerScripts-Code-Data-Sync
+# SFDC PowerScripts-Code-Data-Sync

 Scripting for deployment of code and sync of Data specifically CPQ objects Having worked on so many CPQ projects, this is a real timesaver and bug killer.

 **New Revcloud will be added and some migration scripts as well**

+#### I youare looking for a fancy GUI , etc this not for you.
+There is a ramp up and knowing powershell or scripting is helpful.

 ## These scripts are used to deploy packages between SFDC environments

 ### Production, Sandox, scratch etc.

-### CPQ Scripts build to move all CPQ Objects from one to another in minutes
+### CPQ Scripts build to move all CPQ Objects from one environment to another in minutes

+#### Not only CPQ, but any salesforce object can be replicated making easy to stand up test envionments and / or handle data corrections.

 ### Requires external ids on all objects and i have added some tips on how to set it up.

 ### once in place you can stand up test envionments quickly and deploy back to prod intelligently

-### scripts run standard sfdx data commands to get and upsert data
+### under the hood the scripts run standard sf data commands to get and upsert data.  this project just makes it more managable and the subdirectory allows the CPQ team to manage changes in standard sprints for CI/CD change control.

 ### scripts just make it easly repeatable

-Scripting sync weres by matching on external id fields setup on each SBQQ__xxx object. to start apply the external id manifests to you cpq objects (assuming you have none already), included is a auto number field that can be deployed to you master org to generaterate you ids that can then be used to populate your externalid fields. see attached.
+Scripting sync works by matching on external id fields setup on each SBQQ__xxx object (or any sfdc object).
+Included in this project are external id manifests for all CPQ objects that you can use to add external id to yourr cpq objects (assuming you have none already), included is a auto number field that can be deployed to you master org to generaterate the ids that can then be used to populate your externalid fields for syncing. see attached hack reeadme.

-Once the external id as established in you master, create an sandbox or scratch org in the dataGetDeploy.ps1 set you sfdc alias to the source and target environments
+Once the external id as established in your master, create a sandbox or scratch org.
+Using the dataGetDeploy.ps1 set you sfdc alias to the source and target environments
 $sourceOrgAlias = 'master'
 and
 $targetOrgAlias = 'jimtest26'    // your sandbox.
 then run the script dataGetDeploy.ps1

-more details:
-pssData directory contains the ps1 scripts for data sync

 ### pssData

-*where query data is retrieved *
+*where query data is placed upon reterival*

 * ## -data